LtWilhelm/ChapterMasterIssues/README.md

 Please check the existing open issues to see if your feedback has already been submitted by someone else before opening a new issue.

-When creating your issue, please include a relevant label (found on the right side)
+When creating your issue, please include a relevant label (found on the right side).

+Be as descriptive as possible